 You can also request medications online by following the link at the top of this page and completing a simple registration.

 Ways to order Your Prescriptions:

 - Request On-Line (as above) - Visit our Online Services page if not already registered

 - Drop your repeat slip into Lloyds Pharmacy

-- Drop into Henfield Medical Centre or Woodlawn Surgery
+- Drop your slip into the box outside Henfield Medical Centre

 We do not accept prescription requests by telephone.